BruOp/personal-website/content/blog/ibl/index.md

 One thing in the above code I did not touch on at all is the Hammersley sequence, which is the method by which we create our random numbers $\xi_1, \xi_2$.
 It's a low-discrepancy sequence that I won't do any justice describing, so here's a [wikipedia link](https://en.wikipedia.org/wiki/Low-discrepancy_sequence#Hammersley_set).

 We can further improve the rate of convergence by filtering our _samples_ as well.
-The idea is described in detail in [Křivánek and Colbert's GPU Gems article](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch20.html) and I will provide a quick summary.
-When using our importance sampling routine, we evaluate the PDF value for the sample, and if it is "small" then this corresponds to a direction we sample infrequently.
+The idea is described in detail in [Křivánek and Colbert's GPU Gems article](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch20.html) which I will briefly summarize.
+When using our importance sampling routine, we evaluate the PDF value for the sample and if it is "small" then this corresponds to a direction we sample infrequently.
 To improve convergence, we can consider this equivalent to sampling a larger solid angle in our hemisphere.
 The inverse is also true: samples with higher PDF values will correspond to smaller solid angles.
-But how do we sample a larger or small solid angle in our environment without just having to integrate again?
-Well we can approximate this by sampling the mip chain of our environment map!
+But how do we sample a larger or smaller solid angle in our environment without having to integrate?
+The solution is to approximate this by sampling the mip chain of our environment map!
 It's a very clever trick, and drastically improves convergence.
 You'll see it demonstrated in some shader code later on.

-Now that we can importance sample our hemisphere, we can now turn our attention back to the radiance equation and see which bits we can calculate and store to cut down on the amount of work we need to do each frame.
+Now that we can importance sample our hemisphere, we can turn our attention back to the radiance equation and see which parts we can calculate and store to cut down on the amount of work we need to do for each frame.

 ## Split Sum Approximation